StarNek0/MxEduOL/README.md

 # MxEduOL
-* A basic educational website wrote in Win10x64 using :
+* A basic educational website wrote in Win10x64, which tools I using as follows:

 tools | version
 ----- | -----